 Elder Cook added, “President Nelson has said: ‘I promise that spending increased time in the temple will bless your life in ways nothing else can.’
 I testify that it is so.”

 Elder Soares and Elder Cook, along with their wives and other leaders from the Caribbean Area, also participated in a special meeting with all the full-time missionaries serving on the island.

 And they visited Plaza Las Américas in San Juan to see the exhibition, “Mi Familia.
 Mi Gente” (My Family.
-My People”), a Church-sponsored family history presentation that helps visitors find the origin of their last name, FamilySearch resources, and other tools to begin their own family history.
+My People”).
+The Church-sponsored family history presentation helps visitors find the origin of their last name, FamilySearch resources, and other tools to begin their own family history.
 It will run until November 26.